JianTing-Li/CatLover/README.md

 ![]()

 # Challenges
 One of the biggest challenges I encountered while making the app is making multiple network requests to get the data I want.
 I used one endpoint to get a list of cat breeds sorted alphabetically.
-However, that endpoint doesn’t contain any images.
-To solve the problem, I plug the cat id I got from the first request as a parameter for another endpoint to get images for each cat breed.
+However, that endpoint does not contain any images.
+To solve the problem, I plug the cat ID I got from the first request as a parameter for another endpoint to get images for each cat breed.

 # Future Version
 Eventually I want to submit the app to the AppStore.
 Here are the features I would like to implement before pushing to the app store.